pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-huggingface-llm-aws-sagemaker-python/index.md

 ## Pulumi makes AI/ML Easy?

 For this exercise we will deploy a [Pulumi Template] from scratch.
 Starting from the `pulumi new` command, we will initialize a new [Pulumi project and stack].
-This will provide everything required to deploy our chosen Hugging Face model as an [Amazon SageMaker Model Endpoint]
+This will provide everything required to deploy our chosen Hugging Face model as an [Amazon SageMaker Model Endpoint].

 You can use the `sagemaker-aws-python` template as a working Python starting point for your own Amazon SageMaker deployments, and customize the model you use, SageMaker configuration, and CloudWatch integration as well, just to scratch the surface.
-Your only limits are your imagination.

-Now let's look at what the `sagemaker-aws-python` template will deploy in this tutorial:

-* [AWS IAM Roles]
-* [Amazon CloudWatch alarms]
-* [Amazon SageMaker Model Endpoint]
-* A [Meta AI LlaMa 2] based LLM ([NousResearch/Llama-2-7b-chat-hf]) from [Hugging Face]
+Out of the box, this template provisions Amazon [IAM Roles] to assign SageMaker privileges, [CloudWatch alarms] to alert incase of latency or error spikes for the endpoint, and of course a [Meta AI LlaMa 2] based LLM ([NousResearch/Llama-2-7b-chat-hf]) hosted on [Hugging Face].

 ## Requirements